M66B/FairEmail/FAQ.md

 <a name="faq111"></a>
 **(111) Why is OAuth not supported?**

-OAuth is supported for Gmail.
-Just tap on the *Gmail* button in the setup.
+OAuth is supported for Gmail via the quick setup wizard.
 The Android account manager will be used to fetch and refresh OAuth tokens for the selected account.

 Outlook and Hotmail do not properly support OAuth for IMAP/SMTP connections.